 I have had tinnitus myself for over 30 years, and when I am in my apartment, if I put on the fan, after a few minutes, I completely forget about the problem.
 If someone mentions tinnitus, however, I immediately notice the ringing again.

 These products are basically a speaker, with recorded noise stored on it.
 These noises are white-noise, music or the sounds of nature, a beach, the forest, and babbling streams.
 When someone who suffers from tinnitus plays these sounds, they are usually at a level that will cover up or mask the ringing in the person’s ears.
 These devices are placed near the ear when relief is needed, or worn on the ears sometimes.

 The volume of the ringing in the sufferer’s head is called the sensation level (SL).
 When you are using a tinnitus masking machine, the volume of the noise made needs to be slightly higher than the suffers sensation level.
 The loudness of the tinnitus is then reduced.
 The sounds produced are more relaxing than the high-pitched ringing heard by most sufferers.

 Tinnitus maskers do not actually stop the problem.
 They reduce the awareness of the ringing.

-Of the people surveyed that tried different types of noise and sounds, there was a slight preference for pink noise followed reasonably closely by white noise.
+Of the people surveyed that tried different noise and sounds, there was a slight preference for pink noise followed reasonably closely by white noise.
 These were both trailed over several days using tinnitus maskers.
-It was also noted that for people that noise-masking worked, both pink and white-noise had good results in both groups.
+It was also noted that for people that noise-masking worked, both pink and white-noise had excellent results in both groups.

 There was not enough data to comment on the other noise “Colors,” but as long as they are of a similar volume to the perceived ringing, the results should be similar